 Kids may take language tasks easy.
-Adults might take some more time.
+Adults might need some time.
 The New Scientist of May 5th, 2012 provides an article by Catherine de Lange, ‘Mon espirit paratage – My two minds’, that proves it.

 “Speaking a second language can change everything from problem-solving skills to personality.
 It is almost as if you are two people”, she says (or they say).
 The author quotes an experiment to compare the cognitive progression in monolingual and bilingual children.